 |Topoint JTM190-72M 190 Watt||24 V||190 W||0.59||$112.86|

 The term solar panels is often used for a few different types of products that produce energy by collecting sunlight.
-We most commonly use the phrase to refer to the ones that convert sunlight directly into DC electricity.
-Less frequently people will use the term in reference to solar thermal collectors or solar air heaters.
-The first usually heats a liquid such as water while the second heats air directly.
+We most commonly use the phrase to refer to the type that converts sunlight directly into DC electricity.
+Less frequently, people will use the term in reference to solar thermal collectors, which typically heats a liquid such as water, or solar air heaters, which heats air directly.

-Connecting the leads in itself to an electrical load, while closing the current path, does not allow to the electrons to flow despite the positive and negative imbalance.
+Connecting the leads in itself to an electrical load, while closing the current path, does not allow to the electrons to flow, despite the positive and negative imbalance.
 It takes sunlight hitting the silicon in the solar cells to loosen up electrons.
-And as soon as they a freed up they immediately start flowing through the wires to power your electrical loads.
+And as soon as they a freed up, they immediately start flowing through the wires to power your electrical loads.
 The more sunlight shines on the cells, the more electrons loosen up, the more electrical current flows and the more power it produces.
-Hot diggity.

-We have created a handy, more in-depth overview of how they work at our altE Solar Blog.
-It goes into some of the juicey details of not only how the photovoltaic effect works but also how solar cells work together to create different voltage options, and what all the various ratings in the specification brochures mean.
+Want more?
+We have created a handy, more in-depth overview of how solar panels work.
+Here, we go into more detail of, not only how the photovoltaic effect works, but also how solar cells work together to create different voltage options, and what all the various ratings in the specification brochures mean.

 We're guessing you wouldn't have come here if you didn't have a hunch they probably were.
-But just in case, let's quickly review when they are practical for homes and when they're not.
-If you own home or cabin and you have (or a tiny home who can be parked such that...) a roof that roughly points south (north if south of the equator) with no shading by trees, hills, other homes from around 9AM to 3PM then you have some prime real estate for putting a solar array on.
+But just in case, let's review when solar systems are practical for homes and when they're not.
+If you own home or cabin and you have (or a tiny home who can be parked such that...) a roof that roughly points south (north if south of the equator) with no shading by trees, hills, other homes from around 9AM to 3PM, then you have some prime real estate for putting a solar system on.